Ajijic: Geography

-Ajijic is located 1538 m above sea level in Mexico's Volcanic Axis also known as the Trans-Mexican Volcanic Belt.
+Ajijic is 1538 m above sea level in Mexico's Volcanic Axis, also known as the Trans-Mexican Volcanic Belt.

+Climate

 The Chapala Lake basin has a year-round average temperature of about 19 C. Due to Ajijic's tropical latitude and relatively high elevation, it is seldom unpleasantly hot or humid.
-The rainy season begins in June and lasts until October.
+The rainy season is from June to October.
 The average rainfall is 793 mm.
 Even during the rainy season, precipitation generally occurs during the evening or at night.

-December and January are the coolest months, with nighttime lows just above 4 C. May is the hottest month, just before the beginning of the rainy season.
+December and January are the coolest months, with nighttime lows just above 4 C. May is the hottest, just before the rainy season starts.

-Overall, there is very little temperature variation year round: daytime highs in January are around 24 C; while daytime highs in May range from 27 C to 32 C.
+Overall, there is very little temperature variation: daytime highs in January are around 24 C, while daytime highs in May range from 27 C to 32 C.